TheOddler/theoddler.github.io/_includes/cv/experiences.md

 * <a href="{{site.baseurl}}/planetoids/">Planetoids</a>
   * An Asteroids inspired game, rocks are sliced along the laser
 * <a href="https://www.pabloproductions.be/liquid/WebGL/">Liquid</a>
-  * A water and erosion simulation running on the GPU made with Unity
+  * A GPU-based water and erosion simulation made with Unity
 * <a href="https://www.pabloproductions.be/RiskOfThrones/">Risk of Thrones</a>
   * A huge, 1.2m by 1.6m, Risk board based on the Game of Thrones world
 * <a href="http://pokedex.pabloproductions.be">Pokédex</a>
-  * A simple web Pokédex made in Elm, using Pokéapi for all the data {: .table_list}
+  * A simple web Pokédex showing type-advantages made in Elm {: .table_list}